3 Forms of Unfair Business Competition That Can Lead to a Lawsuit

-Trade Secrets as Defined
+Trade Secrets as Defined by California Law

 Many people will assume that a trade secret, to use an example, is like the recipe for Coca-Cola that’s locked up in Atlanta.
 That certainly is a trade secret, but in California, the law is much broader.
 The California Uniform Trade Secrets Act (UTSA) provides protection for everyday business undertakings such as customer lists, business plans, spreadsheets, corporate minutes and agendas, and bid specifications.